What are the Italian feminine nouns? How do you tell them apart from masculine ones?

 Male kid

-For all other nouns, it’s not nature that defines gender.
-It’s grammar itself.
-Most times, you will be able to guess the gender of an Italian noun by its ending letter, making Italian feminine nouns easy to spot.
+For all other nouns, it’s not nature that determines gender.
+It’s the grammar itself.
+In most cases, you can guess the gender of an Italian noun by its last letter, which makes Italian feminine nouns easy to recognize.
 Let’s see why.

 Italian feminine nouns ending in -a